Federal Employment Background Check Disqualifiers: The “Forever” Rule

 The Department of Homeland Security has tons of different positions with varying levels of security clearances.
 Disqualifiers usually involve integrity or patterns of dishonest behavior.
 Although not the official list, the disqualifiers listed for the TSA9 will likely be very similar.

-How Long Does a Background Check Take for Federal Employment to Pass?
+How Long Does a Background Check Take for Federal Employment To Pass?

 Federal employment background checks can take anywhere from 2 weeks to 9 months depending on the positions and checks being performed.